openstack/ironic/doc/source/deploy/cleaning.rst

 Should I disable cleaning?
 --------------------------
-Cleaning is recommended for Ironic deployments, however, there are some tradeoffs to having it enabled.
-For instance, Ironic cannot deploy a new instance to a node that is currently cleaning, and cleaning can be a time consuming process.
+Cleaning is recommended for ironic deployments, however, there are some tradeoffs to having it enabled.
+For instance, ironic cannot deploy a new instance to a node that is currently cleaning, and cleaning can be a time consuming process.
 To mitigate this, we suggest using disks with support for cryptographic ATA Security Erase, as typically the erase_devices step in the